-Pilot Flight Test
+Pilot Flight Proficiency Test

 On the first day of competition, teams are required to have each licensed pilot pass a flight test as supervised by MAAA.
-More details will be provided at a later date.
+The objective of the Pilot Flight Proficiency Test is to demonstrate the pilot's ability to take control of the UAV if required and land it safely as and if required.
+More details and instructions can be found on the RobotX website.